Teratornis: Diet and feeding habits

 Teratornis merriami was similar to condors, although an analysis of the functional morphology of its skull, namely its larger beak and ability to spread its mandibles and swallow its prey whole, suggests that it was an active predator rather than a scavenger.
 In fact, some studies of skull morphology indicated that T. merriami was incapable of tearing pieces of flesh off of carcasses in the manner of condors.
 Alternative viewpoints note that many Old World vultures possess large bills, and a longer bill is a common feature among scavenging raptors, as this allows them to probe deeper into large carcasses - larger than those fed upon by active-hunting raptors.
 Other anatomical features, such as the relatively small and sideward facing orbits and the low skull, are also consistent with a scavenging lifestyle.
-For T. merriami, small prey such as frogs, lizards, young birds, and small mammals were swallowed whole, while carrion would have been fed on in a manner similar to that of condors or vultures.
+For T. merriami, small prey such as frogs, lizards, young birds, and small mammals were swallowed whole, while carrion would have been fed on in a manner similar to that of condors or vultures. δ^{2}H, δ^{13}C, and δ^{15}N analysis has found that T. merriami relied significantly on terrestrial megafaunal carrion, which may have contributed to its disappearance during the Late Pleistocene megafaunal extinction.